 Supporting information is required for this exhibit.
-Information must also include elements or principles of design used and steps taken to complete project.
-Please note this is the Home Design and Restoration information sheet.
-Exhibits without supporting information will be dropped a ribbon placing.
+Information must also include elements or principles of design used and steps taken to complete the project.
+Please note this is the HomeDesign and Restoration information sheet.
+Exhibits without supporting information will be lowered a ribbon placing.